-The United States observes National Nurses’ Week ; in March there was a national doctors’ day, but nurses get 7 days.
+The United States observes National Nurses’ Week every year in May; in March there is a national doctors’ day, but nurses get 7 days.
 Maybe that is to reward them for putting up with doctors.
 Or maybe because people tend to like nurses better than doctors.
 For whatever reason, it is well deserved.

 Some of my best friends have been and are nurses.
 They are some of the few people who understand my crazy life.
 Since still the majority of nurses are women, we have that common bond; they understand juggling a career with marriage and motherhood.